CDAT/cdms/docs/source/manual/cdms_2.rst

     ,, "*  'y': latitude"
     ,, "*  'x': longitude"
     ,, "*  '-': the axis is not spatio-temporal."
-    ,, ""
     ,, "**Example:**"
-    ,, "A variable with ordering "tzyx" is 4-dimensional, where the ordering of axes is (time, level, latitude, longitude)."
+    ,, "A variable with ordering 'tzyx' is 4-dimensional, where the ordering of axes is (time, level, latitude, longitude)."
     ,, "**Note:** The order string is of the form required for the order argument of a regridder function."
-    "List", "``getPaths(*intervals)``", "Get the file paths associated with the index region specified by intervals."
     ,,"``intervals`` is a list of scalars, 2-tuples representing [i,j), slices, and/or Ellipses.
 If no ``argument(s)`` are present, all file paths associated with the variable are returned."
     ,," Returns a list of tuples of the form (path,slicetuple), where path is the path of a file, and slicetuple is itself a tuple of slices, of the same length as the rank of the variable, representing the portion of the variable in the file corresponding to intervals."
-    ,, " **Note:** This function is not defined for transient variables."
+    ,, "**Note:** This function is not defined for transient variables."
     "Axis", "``getTime()``", "Get the time axis, or ``None`` if not found."
+    "List", "``getPaths(*intervals)``", "Get the file paths associated with the index region specified by intervals."
     "Integer", "``len(var)``", "The length of the first dimension of the variable.
 If the variable is zero-dimensional (scalar), a length of 0 is returned."
     ,,"**Note:** ``size()`` returns the total number of elements."
-    "Transient Variable", "``pressureRegrid (newLevel, method="log", missin=None, order=None)``", Return the variable el, method="log", missin regridded to a new set g=None,       order=None of pressure levels)`` newLevel.
+    "Transient Variable", "``pressureRegrid (newLevel, method='log', missin=None, order=None)``", "Return the variable regridded to a new set of pressure levels newLevel.
 The variable must be a function of latitude, longitude, pressure level, and (optionally) time."
     ,, "``newLevel`` is an axis of the result pressure levels."
-    ,, "``method`` is optional, either "log" to interpolate in the log of pressure (default), or "linear" for linear interpolation."
+    ,, "``method`` is optional, either 'log' to interpolate in the log of pressure (default), or 'linear' for linear interpolation."
     ,, "``missing`` is a missing data value.
-The default is ``var.getMissing()``" ,, "``order`` is an order string such as "tzyx" or "zyx".
+The default is ``var.getMissing()``" ,, "``order`` is an order string such as 'tzyx' or 'zyx'.
 The default is ``var.getOrder()``" ,, "See also: ``regrid``, ``crossSectionRegrid``."
-    ,, "Integer ``rank()`` The number of dimensions of the variable."
+    "Integer", "``rank()``", "The number of dimensions of the variable."
-    ,, "Transient :: Return the variable regridded to the regrid (togrid, miss horizontal grid togrid.  ing=None, order=None, Va riable mask=None) ``missing`` is a Float specifying the missing data value.
+    "Transient", "``regrid (togrid, missing=None, order=None, Variable mask=None)``","Return the variable regridded to the horizontal grid togrid."
+    ,, "``missing`` is a Float specifying the missing data value.
 The default is 1.0e20."
     ,, "``order`` is a string indicating the order of dimensions of the array.
 It has the form returned from ``variable.getOrder()``.
-For example, the string "tzyx" indicates that the dimension order of array is (time, level, latitude, longitude).
+For example, the string 'tzyx' indicates that the dimension order of array is (time, level, latitude, longitude).
 If unspecified, the function assumes that the last two dimensions of array match the input grid."
     ,, "``mask`` is a Numpy array, of datatype Integer or Float, consisting of ones and zeros.
 A value of 0 or 0.0 indicates that the corresponding data value is to be ignored for purposes of regridding.
 If mask is two-dimensional of the same shape as the input grid, it overrides the mask of the input grid.
 If the mask has more than two dimensions, it must have the same shape as array.
 In this case, the missing data value is also ignored.
 Such an n-dimensional mask is useful if the pattern of missing data varies with level (e.g., ocean data) or time.
 Note: If neither missing or mask is set, the default mask is obtained from the mask of the array if any."
     ,, "See also: ``crossSectionRegrid``, ``pressureRegrid``."
     "``None``", "``setAxis(n, axis)``", "Set the n-th axis (0-origin index) of to a copy of axis."
     "``None``", "``setAxisList(axislist)``", "Set all axes of the variable. axislist is a list of axis objects."
     "``None``", "``setMissing(value)``", "Set the missing value.
 Integer ``size()`` Number of elements of the variable."
-    "Variable", "subRegion(* region, time=None, level=None, latitude=None, longitude=None, squeeze=0, raw=0)", Read a coordinate region of data, returning a transient variable.
+    "Variable", "``subRegion(* region, time=None, level=None, latitude=None, longitude=None, squeeze=0, raw=0)``", "Read a coordinate region of data, returning a transient variable.
 A region is a hyperrectangle in coordinate space."
     ,,"``region`` is an argument list, each item of which specifies an interval of a coordinate axis.
 The intervals are listed in the order of the variable axes.
 If trailing dimensions are omitted, all values of those dimensions are retrieved.
 If an axis is circular (axis.isCircular() is true) or cycle is specified (see below), then data will be read with wraparound in that dimension.
 Only one axis may be read with wraparound.
 A coordinate interval has one of the forms listed in Table 2.37 on page 102.
 Also see ``axis.mapIntervalExt``."
-    ,," The optional keyword arguments ``time``, ``level``, ``latitude``, and ``longitude`` may also be used to specify the dimension for which the interval applies.
+    ,,"The optional keyword arguments ``time``, ``level``, ``latitude``, and ``longitude`` may also be used to specify the dimension for which the interval applies.
 This is particularly useful if the order of dimensions is not known in advance.
 An exception is raised if a keyword argument conflicts with a positional region argument."
     ,,"The optional keyword argument ``squeeze`` determines whether or not the shape of the returned array contains dimensions whose length is 1; by default this argument is 0, and such dimensions are not 'squeezed out'."
     ,,"The optional keyword argument ``raw`` specifies whether the return object is a variable or a masked array.
 By default, a transient variable is returned, having the axes and attributes corresponding to2,3 the region read.
 If raw=1, an MV2 masked array is returned, equivalent to the transient variable without the axis and attribute information."
-    "Variable", "``subSlice(*specs, time=None, level=None, latitude=None, longitude=None, squeeze=0, raw=0)``", "Read a slice of data, returning a transient variable.
+    "Variable", "``subSlice(* specs, time=None, level=None, latitude=None, longitude=None, squeeze=0, raw=0)``", "Read a slice of data, returning a transient variable.
 This is a functional form of the slice operator [] with the squeeze option turned off."
     ,,"``specs`` is an argument list, each element of which specifies a slice of the corresponding dimension.
 There can be zero or more positional arguments, each of the form:"
     ,,"*  a single integer n, meaning ``slice(n, n+1)``"
     ,,"*  an instance of the slice class"